EHfive/einat-ebpf/README.md

+> [!CAUTION]
+> After some investigation, it turns out that Netfilter does not guarantees "Endpoint-Independent Mapping" as it's possible to create conntracks for different internal source address or port with same external port as long as the destination address or port was not same.
+So the program was built on a false assumption and does not gives you "Full Cone" NAT in multiple hosts(can include NAT host itself) scenario..
+>
+> The conclusion is the Netfilter conntrack system was built with "Address and Port-Dependent" philosophy from beginning and any approaches trying to make it "Endpoint-Independent" would be hacky and inefficient.
+So it's better to avoid it or at lease not basing on it if we want to implement any not lesser NAT behaviors.
+>
+> What's next after this failed attempt?
+I am thinking rather implement a fully functional NAT engine (at least for UDP) with BPF instead of relying on Netfilter conntrack.

 # BPF Full Cone NAT

 This eBPF application implements an "Endpoint-Independent Filtering" UDP NAT(network address translation) behavior cooperating with existing Netfilter masquerade NAT engine to provide "Full Cone" NAT.
 It also supports operating in "Address-Dependent Filtering" mode.